 10 or 15 years ago when it was safe to assume that everyone was reading their email on a desktop or laptop computer with roughly equal screen size, email designers could get away with things like fixed widths and using tables to layout their email.

 Nowadays, people expect any email that they receive to look great on any device from a small smartphone to a giant 30-inch monitor on their desk.
+Check Love To Pivot reviews to find out all about Stages of Recovery After Divorce.
 Fortunately, new techniques collectively known as responsive design have cropped up in order to accommodate this demand.

 The bad news is that not every template builder supports them and some of them have implemented more thorough support for this change than others.